-If you are a disabled artist or are approaching us about work that considers disability, illness or mental health, please read our policy and watch our short film first.
+If you are a disabled artist or are approaching us about work that considers please watch our short film for more information.

-The work of disabled artists and participants in the programme may or may not have a disability focus, although we are ensuring that the work is disabled-led.
-Read the full policy here and read more about the stereotypes we are seeking to avoid perpetuating in our programme here.
+The work of disabled artists and participants in our programme may or may not have a disability focus, although we are ensuring that the work is disabled-led.
+You can read the full policy here.

 ARC’s family programme is mainly focussed on work for under 7s.
 We present theatre, dance and puppetry performances on Saturdays approximately once a month.